wazuh/wazuh-documentation/source/amazon/integration.rst

 .. warning:: This is your only opportunity to view or download the secret access key, and you must provide this information to your user before they can use the AWS Console.
 If you don't download and save it now, you will need to create new access keys for the user later.
 You will not have access to the secret access key again after this step.

-Give the user access to this specific S3 bucket (based on http://blogs.aws.amazon.com/security/post/Tx3VRSWZ6B3SHAV/Writing-IAM-Policies-How-to-grant-access-to-an-Amazon-S3-bucket)
+Give the user access to this specific S3 bucket (based on `Writing IAM Policies: How to Grant Access to an Amazon S3 Bucket <http://blogs.aws.amazon.com/security/post/Tx3VRSWZ6B3SHAV/Writing-IAM-Policies-How-to-grant-access-to-an-Amazon-S3-bucket>`_)

 Under the IAM console, select ``Users`` and go to the ``Permissions`` tab, in the ``Inline Policies`` section, push the ``Create User Policy`` button.
 Click the ``Custom Policy`` option and push the ``Select`` button.